South African energy crisis: Fourth period: December 2019 – March 2020

-Fifth period: March 2021 – present
+Fifth period: March 2021 – March 2024

 During the COVID-19 pandemic and resulting economic slowdown load shedding was largely suspended due to reduced demand for electricity.
 This ended in March 2021, when Matimba, Tutuka, Majuba, Kusile, Duvha, Kriel, Kendal and Medupi power stations experienced breakdowns.
 In May 2021, stage 2 load-shedding was reimplemented following multiple power station breakdowns at Tutuka, Majuba, Kriel, Matla, Kusile, Medupi and the Duvha power stations.
 By 9 June 2021 level 4 load shedding was announced.

 On 10 June 2021 President Ramaphosa announced that the Electricity Regulation Act would be amended to increase the threshold for exemption from applying for a license from national energy regulator Nersa to generate electricity, thereby increasing the exemption threshold from 1 megawatt to 100 megawatts.
 This would allow private power producers to more easily add power production capacity to the national grid.

 After providing uninterrupted power for 77 days, Eskom announced on 7 October 2021 that stage 2 load shedding would resume due to planned and unplanned outages.

 On 25 October 2021, Eskom announced that capacity would remain "constrained" through August 2022, with negative effects on the economy.
 Eskom also estimated that an additional 4000MW to 6000MW of generation capacity would be required to remove the risk of loadshedding.
 On 27 October 2021 Eskom announced that stage 4 load shedding would be implemented for three days due to problems with the Medupi, Kusile, Matla, Lethabo and Arnot power stations.
 That same day, the governing party of South Africa, the African National Congress (ANC) spokesperson Pule Mabe raised concerns that the recent load shedding schedule may be politically motivated, given the upcoming 2021 municipal elections.

 Following the 2021 municipal elections, stage 4 load shedding recommenced on 5 November due to problems at Kendal, Tutuka, Matimba, Majuba and Lethabo power stations.
 In a post-election address on 8 November, President Ramaphosa remarked that the continuing reliance on Eskom, as the sole national generator, was a central risk to the power supply system.

 Eskom announced that level 2 load shedding would be re-implemented from 2 to 7 February 2022 due to the breakdown of two generating units at the Kusile and Kendal power stations.
 In early March 2022 level 4 load shedding was announced due to breakdowns taking 15,439MW out of the national grid.
 Stage 4 load shedding was extended over the 2022 Easter weekend when roughly half the national grid failed.